MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 ## <a name="to-post-prepaid-contract-entries"></a>To post prepaid contract entries
 If you work with prepaid service contracts, you must regularly post prepaid contract entries, thereby transferring the prepaid payments from the prepaid contract accounts to the regular contract accounts.

-Before you can post prepaid contract entries, you must specify a number series in the **Prepaid Posting Document Nos.** field in the **Service Mgt.
-Setup** window.
+Before you can post prepaid contract entries, you must specify a number series in the **Prepaid Posting Document Nos.** field on the **Service Mgt.
+Setup** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Post Prepaid Contract Entries**, and then choose the related link.
 2. In the **Post until Date** field, enter a date.
 The batch job posts prepaid service ledger entries with posting dates up to this date.